loelmaansi/Data-Science/00. Projects/09. Walmart Sales RAG Assistant/README.md

 # Walmart-RAG-Assistant
-# 🛒 Walmart Sales Pandas Agent Assistant
+# 🛒 Walmart Sales Pandas Agent

 A chat assistant that answers natural-language questions about Walmart weekly sales data by running a pandas dataframe agent directly on the cleaned dataset.
 Wrapped in a Streamlit chat interface.